Blog

 Marketing Automation for Lead Nurturing

-Not every lead is ready to talk to sales right away.
+Not every lead is ready to speak with sales immediately.
 Marketing automation helps you stay in touch until they are.

-It sends the right message at the right time, based on what each person does or needs.
+It sends the right message at the right time, tailored to each person’s action or needs.
 This keeps your leads warm and moves them closer to becoming customers without manual follow-ups.

 2. HubSpot: Automation Hub for Marketers